 An employee accidentally deletes, renames or moves a file to a different location, thus preventing other users from finding it.

-Using Lepide DSP we can view a summary of events to see why the file is no longer accessible.
+Using Lepide Auditor we can view a summary of events to see why the file is no longer accessible.

 An employee modifies the contents of a file such that it destroys the integrity of the data contained within it.

-Using Lepide DSP we can see who modified the contents of the file, and when.
+Using Lepide Auditor we can see who modified the contents of the file, and when.

 5. A large number of files have been encrypted